IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 .. contents::
 .. sectnum::

-In this lab, we will design a printed circuit board (PCB) for an LED light sensor.
+In this lab, we will design a printed circuit board (PCB) the LED light sensor mentioned in the introductory lecture.
+Note that this lab is meant to be a very guided, very rapid intro walkthrough of the very basic processes needed to make a PCB in KiCad.
+Future labs and lectures will be going much more in depth.

 `Back to HOPE main page <../../pcb.html>`_